statamic/v2-docs/content/collections/docs/assets.md

 /assets/whisky.jpg
 ```

-For more control, you may use the [Assets (or Asset) Tag][assets-tag].
+For even more control, and to use data associated with your assets, you may use the [Assets Tag][assets-tag].

-These tags will convert your URL references to actual Asset objects, which can contain more data for you to use within your templates.
+These tags will convert your URL references to Asset _objects_, which in turn contain all the additional data for you to use in your templates.

 ```
 {{ assets:photos }}